seratch/deno-slack-data-mapper/README.md

     attributes: {
       "id": "1",
       "title": "Good things in our company",
-      "question":
-        "Can you share the things you love about our corporate culture?", "maxParticipants": 10,
+      "questions": ["Can you share the things you love about our corporate culture?"], "maxParticipants": 10,
       "closed": false,
     },